 If you see any accommodation in Warsaw you are interested in on Warsaw Travel Guide or wish to know more about a place please contact the provider directly.

-If you wish to advertise your accommodation on Warsaw Travel and Tourist Guide or elsewhere on this site you can find out more by going to the advertising page.
+If you wish to advertise your accommodation on Warsaw Travel Guide or elsewhere on this site you can find out more by going to the advertising page.

 |Name of Accommodation||Address||Class|

 Warsaw is a powiat (county), and is further divided into 18 boroughs, each one known as a dzielnica (district), with its own administrative body.
 Each of the boroughs includes several neighbourhoods which have no legal or administrative status.
 For the tourist Warsaw has two historic districts, called Old Town (Stare Miasto) and New Town (Nowe Miasto) in the borough of Śródmieście.

 Most places of interest for the tourist are located in the centre of Warsaw or the district of Śródmieście.
 However, most tourists know Warsaw by the Old or New Towns, the Royal Route and the city centre.

 The most interesting historical sites are to be found along the Royal Route (Trakt Królewski) which is a series of roads linking the Old Town (Stare Miasto), the Royal Castle with the Water Palace or Baths Palace (Łazienki Palace).

 Due to the destruction of the city in World War II you would think that Warsaw would only have modern buildings but thankfully out of the pile of rubble left by the ravages of war the Poles put their craftsmanship to good use during the 1950’s and 1960’s and reconstructed many of the buildings that now line the cobbled streets and squares of both the old and new town.